PoisotLab/ms_metaweb_transfer/README.md

 The destination problem to which we want to transfer knowledge is the trophic interactions between mammals in Canada.
-We obtained the list of extant species from the IUCN checklist, and selected the terrestrial and semi-aquatic species (this corresponds to the same selection that was applied by @Maiorano2020Tet10 in the European metaweb).
+We obtained the list of extant species from the International Union for Conservation of Nature (IUCN) checklist, and selected the terrestrial and semi-aquatic species (this corresponds to the same selection that was applied by @Maiorano2020Tet10 in the European metaweb).
 The IUCN names were, as previously, reconciled against GBIF to have an exact match to the taxonomy.

 After taxonomic cleaning and reconciliation as outlined in the following sections, the mammalian European metaweb has 260 species, and the Canadian